-You may be looking for Star Trek: The Original Series.
+You may be looking for the original Star Trek.

-- While the following theme are referred to by name, the first one is simply called "The Pokemon Theme."
+- While the opening theme songs of later seasons are usually referred to by name, the first one is simply called "Pokémon Theme."

 - Used straight, then averted, then used straight again by Pretty Cure.